wolkenheim/keycloak-vue3/README.md

 docker-compose up
 ```

-This should take a while.
-It starts up the Keycloak instance at http://localhost:8081.
-Please see the docker-compose
+Starting up should take a while.
+Docker start the Keycloak instance at http://localhost:8081 Please consult the
-file for admin passwords.
+docker-compose file for admin passwords.
 You can log in with those credentials to configure a realm.
 This will start a session on the
 Keycloak server.

 Keycloak is a universe in itself.
 You can configure now a client from scratch here.
 Specify the root url